NicolasKheirallah/NextJs-M365-Blog/data/blog/Excel-using-Power-Automate.md

 From: Value from SharePoint Get List items

 _Header_: Header for excel
-_Value_: The value from the sharepoint list
+_Value_: The value from the SharePoint list

 ![Image](/static/images/assets/ExcelusingPowerAutomate/5.png)

-7. Search after the Sharepoint Connector and choose Create file:
+7. Search after the Sharepoint Connector and choose to Create file:
    _Site Adress_: Choose where you want to save your file _Folder Path_: What is the path for the file
    _File Name_: Filename + .xls